 Quite a gallery of inkers represented: John Romita, Jim Mooney, Mike Esposito, Frank Giacoia, and Mike Hunt, on the main stories.
 Well worth it once the initial read is done to contrast and compare.

 Scans are all clean and clear: no softness or blur.
-Blacks vary greatly by issue, with lots of visible gradients to uniform.
+Blacks vary greatly by issue, with lots of visible gradients to a uniform.
 Not sure if that’s the scans or the inkers.
 Margin notes were mostly cut off by the printers.
-We do get blue line on most pages, focusing on the lettering.
+We do get blue line pencils on most pages, focusing on the lettering.
 Also quite a bit of correction fluid on the earlier issues.
 All pages included have aged very well, with colouring uniformly light tan.
-Brown tabs appear throughout where tape was used.
+Brown tabs appear throughout where

 With so many Spider-Man designs under his belt you may think Dahlk would be running out of ideas, but the design is very engaging.
 Each issue has chapter divider providing issue number, illustrated with a different piece of art and a unique spider in the corner.
 The blue and green colour scheme pops.
 This may be the first time the cover is also the first page of artwork in the book.